 How does the online submission process work?

 For the online submission process you will be required to upload one photograph of your work, alongside two supporting photographs of works in your oeuvre.
 You will also be asked for a few details about your self-portrait such as dimensions and contact information, including your website if relevant.
-Once you have submitted your work and paid via Paypal, you will receive confirmation e-mails from the Prize and from Paypal.
+Once you have submitted your work and paid via Stripe (which will accept Mastercard, Visa and American Express), you will receive confirmation e-mails from the Prize and from Paypal.

 How will my personal information be used?